Yes.

-This is especially true if you have had bad relationships in the past or you are around people who are currently in bad relationships.
+Yes, it does happen to a few people, and is especially true if you have had bad relationships in the past, or you are around people who are currently in bad relationships.

-You remember how callous she was in flirting with other guys right in front of you.
+Further unsettling memories deluge your mind, such as how callous he was in flirting with girls right in front of you.

-With all these memories flooding back into your consciousness, you realize that getting into a new relationship may not be that great of an idea.
+With all these memories flooding back into your consciousness, you realize that getting into a new relationship isn’t that great of an idea.

-You may even know of friends and family that are currently in difficult relationships.
+You know of friends and family that are currently in difficult relationships.

 Time and time again, you hear their complaints about their partners.